audkwann/cs231a/README.md

 - comparison_frames.py
 - run_colmap.py

-This repository also contains zip files to the NOAA Dataset, sectioned by dive site, and to a small semantic segmentation dataset.
+This repository also contains zip files to the NOAA Dataset (sectioned by dive site), the SeaThruNeRF dataset, and a small semantic segmentation dataset (subset of 50 images from MS7T2).